Skip links

 in Tags

 Craig Venter’s group develops the first artificial cell in the laboratory, controlled by a synthetic genetic heritage.
-Venter had already created the Genome Project in the race to sequence our DNA, arriving first, and had already in the past chemically synthesized the genome of a
+Venter had already conceived the Genome Project in the race to sequence our DNA, arriving first, and had already in the past chemically synthesized the genome of a

 2010